spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/create-cluster-profiles/create-addon-profile/create-pack-addon.md

 8. Click on **Finish Configuration** to create the cluster profile.

-You now have an add-on cluster profile.
+You now have an add-on cluster profile that contains one or more packs.
 You can reuse the profile and apply it to several clusters.
 Refer to the [Update Cluster Profile](../../modify-cluster-profiles/update-cluster-profile.md) guide for more information about update operations.

 ## Validate